Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Thanks to Jayesh, the astrological sign 'Virgo' will now have to be renamed 'Pregno'.
+Jayesh once roundhouse house kicked a man for asking him who invented the Roundhouse Kick.

-Updated on: [19/11/2024]
+Updated on: [20/11/2024]
 <!-- #jokeEnd -->